hanabi/hanabi.github.io/Beginners.md

 ### The Early Game

-* The *Early Game* is defined as the period of time before someone discards for the first time.
+* We define the *Early Game* as the period of time before someone discards for the first time.
 When they do, they initiate the *Mid-Game*.
 * The general goal of the *Early Game* is to extend it for as long as reasonably possible.
 Thus, everyone agrees that they MUST "extinguish" all of the available *Play Clues* and *Save Clues* before discarding.
 (There are no cards in the discard pile yet, but *Save Clues* still need to be given to all of the 5's on chop and all of the 2's on chop that are not present in someone else's hand.)
 * In the *Early Game*, you can do a special move called a *5 Stall*; see below.
 * That covers the basics.
 Some more edge-case specifics that you don't need to know right now are listed in *The Early Game (Intermediate Section)*.